hubertrykala93/python/python/black_jack_game/README.md

 - def take_card - with parameter card as Card class.
 User draws card which is added to empty card list.
 - def calculate_points - method calculating users points.
-At the top of this method two variables was created. points - calculate user points and number_of_aces - calculate aces in user hand.
+At the top of this method two variables was created.
+  - points - calculate user points
+  - number_of_aces - calculate aces in user hand.

   It method has also very important conditions:

   In the first case - if number of aces in user hand is equal to 2 and if user has only 2 cards, method returns 21 points, In the second case - if number of aces in user hand is equal to 1 and user has only 2 cards, method returns 10 points,